0rky/hydra_next/README.md

 ```
 example:
 ```
-~/nextflow run main.nf --input=/data --outDir=/home/ubuntu/data --result=/home/ubuntu/data/results -profile conda -entry fetch_hydra
+nextflow run main.nf --input=/data --outDir=/home/ubuntu/data --result=/home/ubuntu/data/results -profile conda -entry fetch_hydra
 ```

-To start the computation of QC and publish the result back to hydra cluster.
-The data will be publish in the same name space as the input data is in.
+To start the computation of QC and publish the result back to the hydra cluster run the following command.
+The data will be published in the same namespace as the input data.

 ```
- ~/nextflow run main.nf --input=<path_to_data_in_hydra_cluster> \
+ nextflow run main.nf --input=<path_to_data_in_hydra_cluster> \
  --outDir=<path_to_local_storage> \
  --result=<path_to_output_result> \
  -profile conda \